 - 3.2.1.
-The 2021/22 budget and Southend 2050 ambition, themes and five-year roadmap continues the need and our commitment to target our financial resources to delivering better outcomes and effectively manage risks.
-In addition to improving efficiency, there are clearly choices for the Council in this respect: - a) To increase financial resources to meet demand and reduce risk; and/or - b) To reduce (where possible) service levels and standards, frequency of service delivery, and eligibility for services. - 3.2.2.
-As part of developing the budget, Members of the administration have considered these options and the outcome of these deliberations are reflected in the proposed budget package.
+The 2022/23 budget and Southend 2050 ambition, themes, COVID-19 recovery plans and five-year roadmap continues the need and our commitment to target our financial resources to delivering better outcomes and effectively manage risks.
+In addition to improving efficiency, there are clearly choices for the Council in this respect: - a) To increase financial resources to meet demand and reduce risk, and/or - b) To reduce (where possible) service levels and standards, frequency of service delivery, and eligibility for services. - 3.2.2.
+As part of developing the budget, Members of the administration have considered these options and the outcome of these deliberations are reflected in the proposed overall budget package.

 - 3.2.3.
-Most notably the Council has had to address major cost increases and pressures as well as corporate priorities including: - Employee costs; a) - b) Demographic and cost pressures for Adult and Children Social - The cost of prudential borrowing within the capital programme: c) - d) Shortfalls in income and grant income; - e) Inflation: - 3.2.4.
+Most notably the Council has had to address major cost increases and pressures as well as corporate priorities including: - a) Employee costs. - b) Demographic and cost pressures for Adult and Children Social Care. - c) The cost of prudential borrowing within the capital programme. - d) Shortfalls in income and grant income. - e) Inflation. - 3.2.4.
 The factors and risks considered in developing the proposed budget and recommendations on reserves are contained in each of the Executive Directors proposals surrounding their Service budget. - 3.2.5.
 These assumptions will require the forecasts for future years to be reviewed early in each financial year leading to more detailed budgets during the autumn of each financial year.

-Financial Sustainability Strategy 3.3.
+3.3.
+Financial Sustainability Strategy

 - 3.3.1.
 The Council has previously developed a high-level long-term strategy that is designed to frame its financial future and intentions.
 This strategy helps set the context for the Medium Term Financial Strategy, guide the Council's approach to maximising resources, prioritising investment and the effective targeting of resources to deliver the ambitions and outcomes contained within the Southend 2050 programme and roadmap phases. - 3.3.2.
-Its primary purpose is to outline the Council's approach, desire and commitment to achieving financial sustainability by embracing the area's economic potential, growing our local tax base and increase sustainable income capabilities. - 3.3.3.
-Given the unprecedented circumstances and challenges caused by COVID-19 in 2020/21 and the Government's decision to only issue a one-year financial settlement for 2021/22, the Council has committed to reviewing this strategy again in the Autumn of 2021, following what should be the announcement of a Comprehensive Three Year Spending Review for the Local Government Sector.
+Its primary purpose is to outline the Council's approach, desire, and commitment to achieving financial sustainability by embracing the area's economic potential, growing our local tax base and increase sustainable income capabilities. - 3.3.3.
+Given the unprecedented circumstances and challenges caused by COVID-19 in 2020/21 and 2021/22, the Council has committed to reviewing this strategy again as part of the budget process for 2022/23.
+An updated Financial Sustainability Strategy (2022 -2032) will be developed and considered for approval in February 2022.